laurelherting/lmh-headspace/AWS/security.md

 * By default block all inbound traffic
 * Default NACL in VPC allows all inbound traffic
 * Needed bc they protect instances w/ Subnet
+* What comes in and is allowed, automatically goes back out

 ### Always design for failure - have one EC2 instance in each availability zone.